Harini-Gurram/Harini-Gurram/README.md

 - 👋 Hi, I’m @Harini-Gurram
-- 👀 I’m interested in mobile app development using flutter and java
+- 👀 I’m interested in web development using Javascript and React.js
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning Next.js
-- 💞️ I’m looking to collaborate on various app development projects
+- 💞️ I’m looking to collaborate on various web development projects
 - 📫 How to reach me through LinkedIn

 <!---